-Guardianships and Conservatorships
+Guardianships & Conservatorships

-The Probate Court will appoint a guardian for an individual who is incapacitated and unable to make or communicate responsible decisions regarding his or her physical needs.
-The Probate Court may appoint a conservator for an individual who is unable to manage his or her money and property.
+In that case, it may be necessary for a person or the State of Maine to petition the Probate Court to appoint guardianships or conservatorships for the individual.
+The Probate Court will appoint a guardian for an individual who is incapacitated and unable to make or communicate responsible decisions regarding their physical needs.
+The Probate Court may appoint a conservator for an individual who cannot manage their money and property.